Code of Conduct

-If you believe someone is violating the code of conduct we ask that you report it to the Islandora Foundation by emailing firstname.lastname@example.org or filling this form with an anonymous option.
-Responses are monitored by the employees of the Islandora Foundation.
-If you are not comfortable contacting the employees of the Islandora Foundation with your report, you may contact the Chair of the Islandora Foundation.
-All reports will be kept confidential, unless there is a legal obligation to disclose (for example, mandatory reporting of a crime).
+If you believe someone is violating the code of conduct we ask that you report it to the Islandora Foundation by emailing firstname.lastname@example.org or filling this form.
+Responses are monitored by the Code of Conduct Committee.
+All reports will be kept confidential, unless there is a legal obligation to disclose.
+Please note that members of the Code of Conduct Committee may be mandatory reporters.
 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

 In your report please include:

 - Your contact info (so we can get in touch with you if we need to follow up)

 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, please try to include them as well.